 Replacement toner can be quite expensive - though it lasts an impressively long time.

 Prints quickly and clearly.
 Wireless printing works well.
 Easy setup.
 Toner lasts a long time, saving money in the long run.
+We really love the wireless printing option for users away from the printer itself.

 Doesn't come with a USB cord.